AdobeDocs/control-panel.en/help/service-events/service-events.md

 >title="xxxx"
 >abstract="xxxx"

+>[!IMPORTANT]
+>
+>Service Calendar is available in beta, and subject to frequent updates and modifications without notice.

 Identifying events planned on your instances is essential to monitor your Campaign instances.

 With Control Panel, you can monitor releases and service reviews occurring on your instances and access a list of key contacts at Adobe for any request or issue.